peteroupc/Numbers/docs/PeterO.Numbers.EDecimals.md

 <b>Return Value:</b>

-The number 0 if both objects have the same value (ignoring their signs), or -1 if the first object is less than the other value (ignoring their signs), or 1 if the first object is greater (ignoring their signs).
+The number 0 if both objects are null or equal (ignoring their signs), or -1 if the first object is null or less than the other value (ignoring their signs), or 1 if the first object is greater (ignoring their signs) or the other object is null.
 Does not signal flags if either value is signaling NaN.

-<b>Exceptions:</b>

- * System.ArgumentNullException:
-The parameter  <i>ed</i>
- is null.

 <a id="Copy_PeterO_Numbers_EDecimal"></a>
 ### Copy